Get in Touch

 Requirements

-• Proficiency in using Microsoft Windows and managing PC files.
+• Proficiency in using Microsoft Windows and managing files on a personal computer.

-• Prior experience with ladder logic programming.
+• Basic experience in ladder logic programming.

 Target Audience

-• Service technicians and maintenance staff.
+• Maintenance technicians and service personnel.

 14 Hours